ManuelPeh76/Website-Downloader/readme.md

 ```cmd
 npm run setup
 ```
 Thist creates a windows installer package from the app.
 When you start the exe file inside the dist/installers folder, please wait until the setup is finished completely (the icon in mid screen disappears), even if the app starts while the install process is still going.
-After installation is complete, the app will be restarted (would be unfortunally, if you'd already download anything ;) ).
+After installation is complete, the app will be restarted (would be unfortunally, if you already download anything ;) ).
 The setup should place a shortcut to start the Website Downloader inside of the start menu.
 The app will be installed to `C:\Users\<username>\AppData\Local\website_downloader`.

 ## Usage
 #### GUI
 <img src="src/img/app.png" width="400">

-  1. Start the GUI with the shortcut from the startmenu or go to `C:\Users\<username>\AppData\Local\website_downloader` and start the `website-downloader.exe`.
+  1. Start the GUI with the shortcut from the startmenu or go to C:\Users\<username>\AppData\Local\website_downloader and start the website-downloader.exe
   2. Enter the URL of the website you want to download.
   3. Select the desired options.
   4. Choose the target folder, in which the website folder will be created.